lbrack/vivaterra/README.md

 # vivaterra
-Some mocking around with Terraform
+Some mocking around with Terraform.
+Right now this is a playground for Terraform and Terraform cloud and a place where I capture my experiments.

+Feel free to add your own or follow along.

+I also want to use the [GitHib Discussions](https://github.com/periscopai/vivaterra/discussions) as much as possible.

 ## Setup